Identifiability of deep generative models without auxiliary information: Main results

 \begin{enumerate}[label=(P\arabic*)] \item The following conditions hold: \begin{enumerate} \item For all $Z'\subset Z$ and $u_1\ne u_2$, $P(Z'\given \nbhd(Z') = u_1)\ne P(Z'\given\nbhd(Z') = u_2)$; \item If $P(U',Z,X)=P(U,Z,X)$, then $\dim(U')\le\dim(U)$; and \item For any $U_i\ne U_j$ the set $\nbhd(U_i)$ is not a subset of $\nbhd(U_j)$. \end{enumerate} \end{enumerate} Condition~\ref{assm:latentdag} is a ``maximality'' condition that is adapted from \citet{kivva2021learning}: We are interested in identifying the most complex latent structure with the most number of hidden variables.
 This is in fact necessary since we can always merge two (or more) hidden variables into a single hidden variable without changing the joint distribution.
 Moreover, if two distinct hidden variables $U_i\ne U_j$ have the same neighborhood (or one is a subset of another), then it is known that $P(U)$ cannot be identified \citep{pearl1992statistical,evans2016graphs,kivva2021learning}.
 Evidently, if we seek to learn $P(U)$ in addition to $P(Z)$, then this must be avoided.
 Finally, as the proof will indicate, this condition is slightly stronger than what is needed (see Remark~\ref{rem:maxim-hierarchy} for details).

 \begin{remark} Condition~\ref{assm:latentdag} should be contrasted with the stronger ``anchor words'' assumption that has appeared in prior work \citep{arora2012learning, arora2013practical,moran2021identifiable}: In fact, the existence of an anchor word for each $U_j$ automatically implies that $\nbhd(U_i)$ is not a subset of $\nbhd(U_j)$ for $i\ne j$.
-Moreover, this condition is necessary as described above. \end{remark}
+Thus, anchor words are a sufficient but not necessary condition for identifiability, whereas Condition~\ref{assm:latentdag} is indeed necessary as described above. \end{remark}

 More details and discussion on these assumptions can be found in Appendix~\ref{sec:latent-dag-setup}.